Pete Sampras: 1992: First Masters title

-In 1992, Sampras reached the quarterfinals of the French Open for the first of three consecutive years, made it to the Wimbledon semifinals, and was the runner-up at the US Open to Stefan Edberg.
+Sampras reached the quarterfinals of the French Open for the first time, losing to Andre Agassi in straight sets.
+He made it to the Wimbledon semifinals, losing a serve dominated four set match to Goran Ivanisevic.
+He won at Cincinnati beating Ivan Lendl in the final.
+He was the runner-up at the US Open to Stefan Edberg.
 Sampras later stated that his loss in the US Open final that year was a "wake-up call" and that he needed to figure out how to become the world No. 1.
-He also played doubles with John McEnroe on the US team that won the Davis Cup on home soil, beating Switzerland 3-1.
+He also played doubles with John McEnroe on the US team that won the Davis Cup on home soil, beating Switzerland 3–1.

 1992 was also the year when Sampras made his only competitive appearance at the Olympics.
 The event was played on clay, his worst surface.
 Nonetheless, Sampras advanced to the third round before giving up a two-set lead and losing to Andrei Cherkasov of Russia.

 1993: Two major titles, world No. 1

-Sampras reached the semifinals of the Australian Open in early 1993, losing again to Stefan Edberg and matching the previous year's quarterfinal performance at the French Open.
-In April 1993, Sampras attained the No. 1 ranking for the first time.
-His rise to the top of the rankings was controversial because he had not recently won any Grand Slam titles, but he justified his ranking three months later by claiming his first of seven Wimbledon titles, beating former world No. 1 and fellow American Jim Courier in the final.
-This was followed by his second US Open title.
-He finished the year as the clear No. 1 and set a new ATP Tour record that year by becoming the first player to serve more than 1,000 aces in a season.
+Sampras reached the semifinals of the Australian Open in January, losing again to Stefan Edberg.
+In April, Sampras attained the No. 1 ranking for the first time.
+His rise to the top of the rankings was controversial because he had not recently won any Grand Slam titles.
+A few days after becoming world number one, Sampras beat world number two Jim Courier in the final at Hong Kong on a final set tie break, serving 15 aces.
+Sampras allowed Sergi Bruguera to dictate play from the baseline and lost in four sets in the French Open quarter finals.
+He consolidated his number one ranking in July by claiming his first of seven Wimbledon titles, beating former world No. 1 and fellow American Jim Courier in the final.
+This was followed by his second US Open title, where he beat Cedric Pioline in the final (Pioline made 45 unforced errors during the three set match).
+Sampras finished the year as the clear No. 1 and set a new ATP Tour record that year by becoming the first player to serve more than 1,000 aces in a season.